otter-sec/stellar-admin-checker/README.md

    - For contracts, reports the contract status

 3. **Hot Wallet Detection**: For EOA admins, analyzes transaction patterns
-   - Checks if the account is centralized (single signer with sufficient weight)
+   - Checks if the account is not a multisig
-   - Analyzes transaction frequency to determine if it's likely a hot wallet
+   - Analyzes transaction frequency to determine if it's a hot wallet
-   - Uses a threshold of 720 ledgers (approximately 1 hour) between transactions

 ## Networks